jbranchaud/ocelot/README.md

 simplicity this is a recommended approach.

-When it is time to write your commit message, you can start with a short one-liner identifying the overall purpose of that commit (optional).
+When it is time to write your commit message, you can start with a short one-liner identifying the overall purpose of that commit.

     Adding a couple new shapes to this project.